zyang6/DeepEyes/README.md

 ### General Introduction

-The code in this repository is a general agentic RL framework based on [VeRL](https://github.com/volcengine/verl).
-Apart from DeepEyes, it is possible to perform any form of general agentic RL training using our code implementation.
+The code in this repository is a general agentic RL training framework based on [VeRL](https://github.com/volcengine/verl).
+Apart from DeepEyes, it is possible to perform any form of general agentic RL (multi-turn RL) training using our code implementation.

 The code is designed to fulfill the following needs:
 - **High efficient Agent RL training**: Agent rollout is asynchronous among all data parallel groups.